• Skip to primary navigation

 • Gnocchi

-If you needed another reason to love Pork Sugo, here’s two more.
-It’s cheap and you will have leftovers.
-The ingredients in this sugo are mostly kitchen staples.
+The ingredients in this sugo recipe are mostly kitchen staples.
 That means you probably have most of them on hand.
-Chances are the ones you don’t have, like maybe the pork shoulder, are fairly cheap.
+Chances are the ones you don't have, like maybe the pork shoulder, are fairly cheap.

 What is Pork Sugo?

 You end up with incredible flavor and melt in your mouth pork.
-Any time you slow cook pork shoulder you end up with an extra bit of flavor that really adds to the dish.
+Slow roasted pork shoulder gives an extra bit of flavor that really adds to the dish.
 It takes it that extra mile.

 pork, tomato, wine, onion, carrots braising in a pot